BIMCO Covid 19 Weekly Report

-The BIMCO Maritime Information department informs members on a weekly basis, updates about the COVID-19 in relation to implementation measures imposed by governments for sea transport including for crew change as well as from the United Nation bodies like the International Maritime Organization (IMO), World Health Organization (WHO) and International Labour Organization (ILO).
+Every week, BIMCO summarises measures imposed by governments for sea transport, including for crew change, as well as updates from United Nations bodies such as the International Maritime Organization (IMO), World Health Organization (WHO) and International Labour Organization (ILO).

 2. IMO Crew Change – National Focal Point for Crew Change and Repatriation of Seafarers

 As per our BIMCO news of 12th April, the IMO has discontinued the issue of the IMO circular in series: MSC.7/circ.
 1 relating to government states informing the IMO of their national focal point for crew change and repatriation of seafarers.
 Instead, the IMO’s online Global Integrated Shipping Information System (GISIS) will be used to contain such information.